 Admissions 101

 Here is an overview of the private school admissions process, as well as the steps needed to find the right private school for your child.
 Depending on where you live, you will have several options from which to choose.
-I recommend that you look at every school objectively because you may discover that a school which you thought was not suitable, in fact, is one which you should evaluate in more detail.
-While private schools have missions which are fairly static and unchanging, they are constantly adding new programs, courses and activities to their mix to remain competitive.
+I recommend that you look at every school objectively because you may discover that a school you thought was not suitable is one that you should evaluate in more detail.
+While private schools have missions that are fairly static and unchanging, they are constantly adding new programs, courses, and activities to their mix to remain competitive.
 The market drives how successful private schools are.
 Parents have options.
 Private schools know that and will always try to match their offerings with what they know parents want.

 An overview of the process